-If at all possible, you should initially return daily to feed them.
+If at all possible, you should return daily to feed them.
 Feed with whole wheat until they have had time to familiarise themselves with their environment.
-If they are released where humans regularly feed the other ducks, then they will adjust a lot faster.
+If released where humans feed other ducks, then they will adjust a lot faster.

 Go back to the same spot every day at the same time, for as long as you can, to bring them wheat.
-Wherever you decide to release the ducks, make sure you pre-plan it, and always talk to the park supervisors, rangers or land owners first so they know what you are doing.
+Wherever you decide to release the ducks, make sure you pre-plan it.
+Talk to the park supervisors, rangers or land owners first so they know what you are doing.
 Make sure you will be able to check on them every day for a few weeks.

 If you are lucky enough to have a pond on your garden, the mallards may decide to stay and become resident, in which case be prepared for more ducklings the next year!

-Do not ever be tempted to clip the wings of a wild mallard, nor keep it enclosed after it can fly to ‘try and keep it safe’.
-Although quite used to humans in lots of areas, mallards are still wild birds and flight is an essential part of their life.
+Do not ever clip the wings of a wild mallard, nor keep it enclosed after it can fly to ‘try and keep it safe’.
+Although quite used to humans in lots of areas, mallards are still wild birds.
+Flight is an essential part of their life.

-Unless there are exceptional circumstances and the duck is disabled in some way, you should ALWAYS give mallards the option of flight even though some may never fly further than the end of your garden.
+Unless there are exceptional circumstances and the duck is disabled in some way, ALWAYS give mallards the option of flight, even though some may never fly further than the end of your garden.

 Release is both the saddest and the happiest of experiences.
-Watching rescued mallard ducks you have raised, fly away, is a privilege not many people get to experience.
+Watching rescued mallard ducks you have raised, fly away, is a privilege few people get to experience.

 Legal considerations (UK)

-When you come across any abandoned or injured wildlife you need to be aware of the legal considerations.
-Without going into detail you must never take an animal from the wild unless you are 100% sure the duckling is injured, abandoned or orphaned.
+When you come across any abandoned or injured wildlife you need to be aware of legal considerations.
+Without going into detail you must never take an animal from the wild unless you are 100% sure it is injured, abandoned or orphaned.

-Ducklings often get separated from their parents and can often be seen on ponds alone, or on grass alone.
+Ducklings often get separated from their parents and are often on ponds or grass alone.
 Their mum may not be anywhere in sight.
-They should be left alone unless:
+Leave them alone unless:

 If you are concerned please try and watch it for at least 2 hours before you remove it.
 A ducking should look fluffy, rather than wet and slick.